With millions of podcasts out there, one of the most common questions clients ask us is how they can make their show stand out.

 Many of the best-known podcast hosts are celebrities or at least well-known in their field.
 Shows like Smartless and Revisionist History lean on popular hosts that are household names.

 On the other hand, more niche podcasts can do this too.
-For example, Peter Attia may not be a celebrity known by everyone, but his name carries a lot of weight in the world of health and longevity, giving his show, The Peter Attia Drive, a huge leg up in that niche.
+For example, Peter Attia may not be known by everyone, but his name carries a lot of weight in the world of health and longevity.
+This gives his show, The Peter Attia Drive, a huge leg up in that niche.

 2. Great Guests